facultymatt/gprs-sim900/README.md

 &#x20;<a href="#api-gprs-readSMS-index-mode-callback-err-message-Read-the-index-specified-SMS-Mode-can-be-zero-and-make-the-message-as-read-or-one-and-not-change-the-status-of-the-message-The-callback-s-message-is-an-array-where-index-0-command-echo-1-message-information-read-state-source-number-data-2-message-text" name="api-gprs-readSMS-index-mode-callback-err-message-Read-the-index-specified-SMS-Mode-can-be-zero-and-make-the-message-as-read-or-one-and-not-change-the-status-of-the-message-The-callback-s-message-is-an-array-where-index-0-command-echo-1-message-information-read-state-source-number-data-2-message-text">#</a> gprs<b>.readSMS</b>( index, mode, remove, callback(err, message) )
 Read the index specified SMS.
 * Mode can be zero and make the message as read, or one and not change the status of the message.
-* Remove can be zero and keep the message on the sim card, or one and delete the message from the sim card.
-This is useful because sim cards can only hold around 20-30 messages at a time.
+* Remove can be zero and keep the message on the SIM card, or one and delete the message from the SIM card.
+This is useful because SIM cards can only hold around 20-30 messages at a time.
 * The callback's message is an array where index 0: command echo, 1: message information (read state, source number, data), 2: message text.

 &#x20;<a href="#api-gprs-sendSMS-number-message-callback-err-data-Send-an-SMS-to-the-specified-number" name="api-gprs-sendSMS-number-message-callback-err-data-Send-an-SMS-to-the-specified-number">#</a> gprs<b>.sendSMS</b>( number, message, callback(err, data) )